hsm-kor/hsm-kor/README.md

 - 👀 I’m interested in for now just compaired excel and another excel
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me email
+- 📫 How to reach me